PolicyEngine/policyengine-app/src/posts/articles/harris-eitc.md

 | 2034    | 14.1                      |
 | 2025-34 | 143.7                     |

-## Labor supply responses
+#### Dynamic

-Incorporating elasticities of labor supply used by the Congressional Budget Office [changes](https://policyengine.org/us/policy?focus=policyOutput.laborSupplyImpact.hours&reform=67706&region=enhanced_us&timePeriod=2025&baseline=2) these estimates.
-In 2025:
+Incorporating elasticities of labor supply used by the Congressional Budget Office increases the reform's cost.
+[In 2025](https://policyengine.org/us/policy?focus=policyOutput.laborSupplyImpact.hours&reform=67706&region=enhanced_us&timePeriod=2025&baseline=2):

 - Hours worked falls by 0.27%, or 411,000 full-time equivalent jobs

 - Total earnings fall by 0.09%, or $11.7 billion

-- The federal budgetary cost rises to $19.7 billion (a 38% increase)
+- The federal budgetary cost rises 38% to $19.7 billion, including $2.1 billion in spending on benefit programs like the Supplemental Nutrition Assistance Program (SNAP)

-Applying these elasticities over the full budget window increases our cost estimate from $143.7 billion to $200.9 billion.
+Applying these elasticities over the full budget window increases our cost estimate by 40%, from $143.7 billion to $200.9 billion.

 | Year    | Federal cost (billions $) |
 | ------- | ------------------------- |